tautminas/run-to-the-right/FUTURE_IMPROVEMENTS.md

 - Add a button to resize the screen for the optimal height and width of the game.
 - Add possibility to change controls.
+- Make the appearance of the bombs smoother.
+Now they can possibly appear directly from the platforms.

 Refactor the code 🙂: